AdobeDocs/target-learn.en/help/experiences/use-the-visual-experience-composer.md

 ---
 # Use the [!UICONTROL Visual Experience Composer] in Adobe Target

-## What you will learn

 In the first video, you learn how to:

-* Use the Visual Experience Composer (VEC) to perform its key function—providing an intuitive, visual way to change the layout and content of a page within an Adobe Target activity.
+* Use the Visual Experience Composer (VEC) to perform its key function-providing an intuitive, visual way to change the layout and content of a page within an Adobe Target activity.

 In the second video, you learn how to: